Patriotic Jell-O Marshmallows (+Video)

 A good idea would be to set it all up outside on a picnic table.
 And then just let the kids have at it.
 That way you aren’t trying to sweep up Jell-O powder that always seems to make it’s way into every tiny crevice of your kitchen.
 They are a little tangy from the Jell-O powder and sweet from the marshmallows.
 And definitely kid-friendly!

-1-2 boxes of your favorite Jell-O flavors (strawberry & berry blue)
+- your favorite Jell-O flavors (strawberry & berry blue work perfect!)

-*Sometimes you can find toothpicks that are called fancy toothpicks.
-They are blunt on one end and only have one sharp point.
-You may want to get those if you are making these with younger children.
-Remember, always supervise those younguns when doing this so no one pokes an eye out while deciding to toothpick-swordfight.
+*Safety tip for little children: Sometimes you can find toothpicks that are called fancy toothpicks that are blunt on the ends.
+Remember, always supervise those little ones when doing this so no one pokes an eye out while deciding to toothpick sword-fight. 🙂

 First, put toothpicks in all the marshmallows.
 Just push it all the way down so it will stay in the marshmallow.
 And arrange them on a large plate or tray.